-Coffee may help prevent breast cancer returning, study findsApril 25th, 2013 in Cancer /
+Coffee may help prevent breast cancer returning, study findsApril 25, 2013 in Medicine & Health / Cancer

 Drinking coffee could decrease the risk of breast cancer recurring in patients taking the widely used drug Tamoxifen, a study at Lund University in Sweden has found.
 Patients who took the pill, along with two or more cups of coffee daily, reported less than half the rate of cancer recurrence, compared with their Tamoxifen-taking counterparts who drank one cup or less.